matsim-scenarios/matsim-kelheim/README.md

 **Other data files**, in particular in `original-input-data`, have their own individual licenses that need to be individually clarified with the copyright holders.

+The input plans (person transport demand) for this project were generated based on data provided by [Senozon AG](https://senozon.com/).

-### Note
+### Note (where to find input and output)

 Handling of large files within git is not without problems (git lfs files are not included in the zip download; we have to pay; ...).
-In consequence, large files, both on the input and on the output side, reside at https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/kelheim .
+In consequence, large files, both on the input and on the output side, reside at [the public matsim-kelheim data repo](https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/kelheim).

 ----
 ### Run the MATSim Kelheim scenario